User Tutorial:Obtaining Mu Rhythm Parameters in an Initial Session

 Although the basic properties of the Mu rhythm are identical for all humans, spatial patterns and exact frequencies are different across people.
 Thus, it is necessary to obtain these individual parameters prior to any feedback experiments, i.e., to calibrate the BCI system using data acquired from an initial session.

-In this initial session, the subject is instructed to imagine hand and/or foot movements in response to visual cues.
-To identify a subject's Mu Rhythm, offline analyses then determine the frequency and location whose activity changes the most across conditions (e.g., hand imagery and rest).
+In this initial session, the subject is instructed to incorporate hand and/or foot movements in response to visual cues.
+To identify a subject's Mu Rhythm, offline analyses then determine the frequency and location whose activity changes the most across conditions (e.g., hand movement and rest).
 These analyses result in spectra calculated at different locations or in topographical plots at particular frequencies.
 For the purpose of conceptual demonstration, the tutorial will mainly focus on one dimension control (up and down of a cursor) using hand movements.
 Once familiarized, one can then engage foot movements for more tasks.